simplesurance/baur/README.md

   repository.
 The tools must be installed and be in one of the paths of the `$PATH` environment variable.

+## Quickstart Guide
+The chapter describes a quick way to setup baur and dependencies for experimenting with it locally.
+It's not suitable for running baur in production.

+1. `docker run -p 5432:5432 -e POSTGRES_DB=baur postgres:latest`
+2. `psql -d "postgres://postgres@localhost:5432/baur?sslmode=disable" < storage/postgres/migrations/*.up.sql`

 ## Configuration
 1. Setup your PostgreSQL baur database
 1. Create a `baur.toml` file in the root of your repository by running